avan06/PS4CheaterNeo/README.md

 - `EnableUndoScan`:
 Determines whether to enable undo scan(revert to the previous scan result), if enabled, more memory needs to be used during scanning. `Default enable`.
 - `EnableScanAutoPause`:
 Determines whether to automatically pause the game when starting the scan in query. `Default disabled`.
 - `EnableScanDoneResume`:
 Determines whether to automatically resume the game when the scan is complete in query. `Default disabled`.
+- `FloatingSimpleValueExponents`:
+Determine the `exponents value of the simple value of floating`. this option value is used in the query window when SimpleValues for floating point numbers is enabled.
+Cheat Engine is set to 11 (2 to the 11th power = 2^11 = plus or minus 2048). `Default value is 11`.

+#### HexEditor
+- `EnableAutoRefresh`:
+Determines whether to enable `Auto Refresh` in HexEditor. `Default disabled`.
+- `AutoRefreshTimerInterval`:
+Determines the Interval of AutoRefreshTimer when AutoRefresh is enabled, in `milliseconds`, HexEditor needs to be restarted after this value is changed. `Default 2500`.

 ![option](assets/option.webp)